ClusterLabs/PAF/Quick_Start-Debian-8-two_nodes.md

   3. the IP address that must be started on the PostgreSQL master node
   4. the collocation of the master IP address with the PostgreSQL master instance
+  5. the ordering constraints between the IP address and the PostgreSQL master

 ```
 crm conf <<EOC